Compassion and Commitment to Justice

 • Apartment complexes

-Property owners are responsible for not only fixing hazards that exist on their properties but for regularly inspecting their properties to see if hazards exist.
 If you were injured while carrying mail to a homeowner’s front door, for example, and an overgrown tree fell and caused serious injuries, that homeowner cannot claim they did not know the tree was falling apart.
-Part of their job is to regularly maintain trees and have an idea of how safe their property is.
+Part of their job is regularly maintaining trees and knowing how safe their property is.

 No matter where you were injured on someone’s property, it’s important to understand when you have grounds to file a claim and what your claim will be based on.
-When you work with the attorneys from our law firm, you’ll start working toward the compensation you need to get your life back in order.

-What Are the Types of Premises Liability Claims We Handle?
+The Types of Premises Liability Claims

-There are many different types of premises liability cases the personal injury lawyers at Solomon Law Group, LLC can handle.
-Determining the type of lawsuit you’ll be filing is crucial as the evidence you’ll need to support your claim could vary.
-The most common premises liability cases we see include the following:
+Personal injury lawyers can handle many different types of premises liability cases.
+Determining the type of lawsuit you’ll be filing is crucial, as the evidence you’ll need to support your claim could vary.

 Slip and Fall Accidents

-Falling accidents often referred to as slip and fall accidents, are the number one type of premises liability injury we see.
-When a homeowner or business owner fails to clean up spills or fails to properly maintain walkways, stairways, or flooring, injuries can quickly occur when a customer or visitor trips and falls or has a slip and fall accident.
+When a homeowner or business owner fails to clean up spills or properly maintain walkways, stairways, or flooring, injuries can quickly occur when a customer or visitor trips and falls or has a slip and fall accident.

 Criminal Acts

-We assume that business owners have taken steps to ensure we are relatively safe on their properties.
-Many times, we do not know the history of any criminal acts on the property and are not warned of any dangerous activity that may cause us or our families harm.
+Often, we don’t know the history of any criminal acts on the property and aren’t warned of any dangerous activity that may cause us or our families harm.
 Unfortunately, many business owners are more concerned about profits than our safety.

-Businesses have a duty to keep patrons and other visitors safe.
 If you were a victim of a criminal act at a grocery store, hotel, restaurant, or other public establishment and feel that the act occurred due to negligent security measures or poor management, you may be able to file a lawsuit against the business owner.
-Doing so helps guarantee the safety of future patrons.

 Inadequate Security

-Businesses have a duty to implement adequate security measures—including the use of security cameras and hiring security personnel if required—to ensure the safety of guests and customers.
-If you’ve suffered from injuries that resulted due to failed security measures or untrained security officers, you may be able to file a negligent security claim against the owner.
+If you’ve suffered from injuries that resulted from inadequate security measures or untrained security officers, you may be able to file a negligent security claim against the owner.

 Child Injuries

-Childhood injuries are common, but when a child is injured due to faulty playground equipment, poorly-maintained amusement park structures, or a property owner’s negligence, you deserve the peace of mind.
+Childhood injuries are common, but when a child is injured due to faulty playground equipment, poorly maintained amusement park structures, or a property owner’s negligence, you deserve peace of mind.
 By filing a lawsuit against the guilty individual or company that allowed your child to become hurt, your family can begin the process of moving forward and prevent children from getting hurt on the property in the future.

 Dog Bites

 All pet owners have a duty to keep their animals from harming others.
 If you were bitten or otherwise injured by someone else’s dog that was not properly restrained or leashed, you may be able to sue the dog owner.
-Doing so will hold the responsible party accountable and ensure that animal harms no one else again.
+Doing so will hold the responsible party accountable and ensure the animal harms no one else again.

 Swimming Pool Accidents

 Depending on the type of accident you were in, you may not see it mentioned above.
 If that’s the case, it doesn’t mean you don’t have grounds for a valid claim.
-When you get in touch with the premises liability lawyers from Solomon Law Group, LLC, they’ll be able to evaluate your situation and determine what your legal options are based on your unique circumstances.

 How Can You Prove a Property Owner’s Negligence?

 In order to prove compensation is owed, there are a number of elements the injured party must show.
-The attorneys from the Columbia law firm you hire will help you build a strong claim that contains those necessary elements.

-First, it has to be proven that the property owner had a duty owed to the person on the premises.
 This is typically determined by the type of visitor they are.
-After proving a duty of care to avoid an unsafe condition was owed, it needs to be shown that the property owner breached that duty.
+After proving that a duty of care was owed to avoid an unsafe condition, it must be shown that the property owner breached that duty.
 If the injured person tripped on a broken stair and fractured their leg, the property owner can be held accountable because they neglected to fix the step and didn’t warn about the dangerous condition that was present.

-Finally, it needs to be shown that the injury and damages are the direct results of the breach of duty.
-Damages include medical expenses for the bills related to your current treatment and any future medical expenses for treatments you may eventually need.
 They also include personal property damage, lost income for the time taken off work, and reduced or lost earning capacity if the injury impacts your ability to work.
 Finally, damages in personal injury cases like yours could include physical and emotional pain and suffering.

-Your Columbia premises liability lawyer will seek to hold property owners accountable for allowing unsafe conditions to exist and cause harm to innocent people.
-These types of claims can be incredibly complex in South Carolina, but we understand how these cases work and have access to accident recreation experts that can testify on your behalf and prove that negligence caused your accident.
+These types of claims can be incredibly complex in South Carolina.
+Still, we understand how these cases work and have access to accident recreation experts who can testify on your behalf and prove that negligence caused your accident.

-Filing a personal injury claim with our law firm may let your family receive compensation that can go toward medical bills, other recovery costs, loss of wage costs, pain and suffering costs, and more.
-We can help ensure homeowners and business owners alike understand how vital it is to keep their properties safe.
-Contact us today at 803-219-8870 to set up a free consultation at our law firm to learn more.
+Filing a personal injury claim with The Solomon Law Group, LLC, can help your family get the compensation you need for medical bills, loss of wage costs, pain and suffering costs, and more.
+We can also help ensure that all property owners understand how vital it is to keep their premises safe.

 Awards & Recognition